bionanoimaging/NanoImagingPack/doc/index.md

 ```

+## Installation

+A guid on how to install NIP on your computer can be found in this [tutorial](install.md).

 ## Tutorials

 The tutorials start from the very basics of how to read, write and display image data.
 We will guide the user through the pipeline of creating a virtual microscope with realistic imaging properties.